TanukiHQ/Genkan/README.md

 nodemon
 ```

-Running Genkan for the first time will generate a `config.json` file if it doesn't detect any existing `config.json` file.
+Running Genkan for the first time will generate a `config.json` file.

 Run Genkan again with the following command above and open `http://localhost:5000/login` in your browser.

 ## License